Table Of Contents

 3. Embrace managed services

 The public cloud can replace the need to build infrastructure from scratch and spend money on necessary hardware, engineering talent, maintenance, and other management responsibilities of a physical data center.
-It would free your engineers to improve your app’s code rather than infrastructure.
+It would free your engineers to improve your app’s code rather than its infrastructure.

 4. Track, analyze, and attribute expenditure right